LesterBryanIlao/AirFlowTutorial_coder2j/Notes.md

 - every change in dependency, docker must be rebuild:
         > docker build . --tag extending_airflow:latest
         > docker-compose up -d --no-deps --build airflow-webserver airflow-scheduler

+Sensor - a special type of operator which waits for something to occur use case: don't know exact time when the file exists